FHantke/brave-browser-wiki/Simple-Guide-to-SimpleURLLoader.md

 ## Your Callback Function

 When `SimpleURLLoader` is done, it will call the callback function that you specified when you called the download method.
-The callback function looks like this:
+In the case of the `DownloadToString*` methods, your callback function looks like this:

 ```
 void MyClass:OnSimpleLoaderComplete(std::unique_ptr<std::string> response_body) {
 }
 ```

+`response_body` is the body of the HTTP response, normalized into an `std::string` (i.e. not bytes).
 If there was any sort of error, `response_body` will be `null`.
 Always null-check `response_body`.

 If there were any HTTP headers included in the response, the `headers` field on the original `simple_url_loader_` object will contain the response headers.
 The `headers` field can be null.
 Always null-check `simple_url_loader_->headers`.